sabegg2/Project3/README.md

 ## References for data

-The wind data was provided by LongPath Tecchnologies, Inc., a methane-gas monitoring service based in Boulder, Colorado.
+The wind data was provided by LongPath Technologies, Inc., a methane-gas monitoring service based in Boulder, Colorado.
 The data was collected at one of the sites they monitor. [https://www.longpathtech.com/](https://www.longpathtech.com/).

 ## References for code